 - f.
-The proposed project includes 9 new parking stalls on-site, inclusive of one handicapped accessible stall.
-The proposed parking would be sufficient to provide off-street parking for the employees and visitors to the winery. - g.
-There is currently no bus service on Silverado Trail or Soda Canyon Road; the proposed project would therefore not impair use of public transit facilities in its vicinity.
-The Napa Countywide Bicycle Plan, adopted by the Board of Supervisors in June 2012, identifies Silverado Trail as an existing Class II bicycle facility (on-street bike lane) and Soda Canyon Road as a rural route without designated bike lanes.
-The proposed project would maintain existing bicycle facilities in its vicinity.
+The proposed project includes 16 new parking stalls on-site, inclusive of one handicapped accessible stall.
+The proposed parking would serve the existing residence (two stalls typically required by zoning standards), and would be sufficient to provide off-street parking for the four staff members proposed to be employed at the winery.
+The remaining 10 stalls would provide parking for daily visitors to the winery, as well as for the two smaller marketing events (20 per year), without oversizing the parking areas to provide extraneous parking for the largest, less frequent, 50-person events (three per year). - g.
+There is currently no bus service on Silverado Trail; the proposed project would therefore not impair use of public transit facilities in its vicinity.
+The Napa Countywide Bicycle Plan, adopted by the Board of Supervisors in June 2012, identifies Silverado Trail as an existing Class II bicycle facility (on-street bike lane); currently the road includes eight-foot wide, striped and paved lanes on both sides of the roadway.
+Proposed off-street improvements to widen the roadway for installation of the two-way left-turn lane at the property frontage would retain the Class II facility.
+The proposed project would therefore maintain existing bicycle facilities in its vicinity.